yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-2.png)

-#### Machine Type

-Define a value to be used internally as an identifier in the **Instance Type** universe field.
+- Use the **Machine Type** field to define a value to be used internally as an identifier in the **Instance Type** universe field.

-#### Num Cores

-Define the number of cores to be assigned to a node.
+- Use the **Num Cores** field to define the number of cores to be assigned to a node.

-#### Mem Size GB

-Define the memory allocation of a node.
+- Use the **Mem Size GB** field to define the memory allocation of a node.

-#### Vol size GB

-Define the disk volume of a node.
+- Use the **Vol size GB** field to define the disk volume of a node.

-#### Mount Paths

-Define a mount point with enough space to contain your node density.
+- Use the **Mount Paths** field to define a mount point with enough space to contain your node density.
 Use `/data`.
 If you have multiple drives, add these as a comma-separated list, such as, for example, `/mnt/d0,/mnt/d1`.

 ### Define regions and zones